eclipse-embed-cdt/web-jekyll/pages/debug/jlink.md

 ### Using a different build plug-in or not supported compiler

-Another reason for not being able to start the debug session is that your project was not build with the GNU MCU Eclipse managed build plug-in.
-If you are using another build plug-in, or an exotic/obsolete toolchain, you need to replace `${cross_prefix}gdb${cross_suffix}` with the actual name of the gdb client available in your toolchain, since the `${cross_*}` macros are available only in projects managed by the GNU MCU Eclipse build plug-in.
+Another reason for not being able to start the debug session is that your project was not build with the Eclipse Embedded CDT managed build plug-in.
+If you are using another build plug-in, or an exotic/obsolete toolchain, you need to replace `${cross_prefix}gdb${cross_suffix}` with the actual name of the gdb client available in your toolchain, since the `${cross_*}` macros are available only in projects managed by the Eclipse Embedded CDT build plug-in.

 ## **More info**